- What is an emergency fund?

 - Bottom line

-Links to external websites are not managed by Chime, The Bancorp Bank, or Stride Bank, N.A.
+Links to external websites are not managed by Chime, The Bancorp Bank, N.A., or Stride Bank, N.A.
 This page is for informational purposes only.
 Chime does not provide financial, legal or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for financial, legal or accounting advice.
 You should consult your own financial, legal and accounting advisors before engaging in any transaction.

 It all happened so quickly, yet I can close my eyes and see everything so vividly.